Chronic Prostatitis Clinic: Approach to Diagnosis and Treatment

 1) In the patient with recurrent bacterial prostatitis and concurrent significant benign enlargement of the prostate (BPH).
 Recurrent infections may be due to incomplete emptying of the bladder due to BPH.
 If medical therapy of the BPH is not effective, then TUR of the prostate after ensuring that ALL INFECTION IS CLEARED is a reasonable approach.

 2) Central prostatic stones associated with recurrent infection or obstruction of the ejaculatory ducts that drain the seminal vesicles.
-In contrast to the peripheral speckled calcifications seen most often in patients with chronic prostatitis, some patients will have larger stones that are nearer to the urethra and may cause blockage, which is seen by transrectal ultrasound.
+In contrast to the peripheral speckled calcifications seen most often in patients with chronic prostatitis, rarely some patients will have larger stones that are nearer to the urethra and may cause blockage, which is seen by transrectal ultrasound.
 A very limited TUR of the prostate and/or ejaculatory ducts can clear these stones, removing the source of infection or obstruction.

 3) Ejaculatory duct obstruction.
 Occasionally transrectal ultrasound will demonstrate obstruction of the seminal vesicles, either by scar tissue, prostatic cysts or stones.
 An incision of the duct or cyst can provide relief in these rare cases.